pyecore/pyecore/README.rst

 PyEcore does support dynamic metamodel and static ones (see details in next sections).

-*The project is at an early stage and still requires more love.*
+*The project slowly grows and it still requires more love.*

-.. contents:: :depth: 2

 Installation
 ============